bretkikehara/openshift-sonatype-nexus-jetty/README.md

 All hooks are available under the `.openshift/action_hooks` directory.

 ### Build Hook
 Currently, the build hook downloads the the Nexus bundle and then proceeds to deploy it to `$OPENSHIFT_DATA_DIR`.
-This can be changed by updating the `NEXUS_VERSION` in the `.openshift/action_hooks/build` script. ***NOTICE: Any existing version of the nexus deployment will be deleted!***
+This can be changed by updating the `NEXUS_VERSION` in the `.openshift/action_hooks/build` script.
+When the version has been changed, any existing version of the nexus deployment will be deleted.
+Of course, the `sonatype-work` directory will be left untouched.

-If `sonatype-work` directory does not exists, then a copy is made in the `$OPENSHIFT_DATA_DIR`.
+After the Sonatype Nexus has been deployed, then a copy of `sonatype-work` directory is made in the `$OPENSHIFT_DATA_DIR` if the directory does not exists.
 Otherwise, this folder will not be touched across deployments.

+On every push to Openshift, the project configurations in the `conf` directory will always be copied to the nexus deployment directory.

 ### Start Hook

 The following environment variables are set in the start hook:

 	NEXUS_APPLICATION_PORT
 	NEXUS_APPLICATION_HOST
 	NEXUS_CONTEXT_PATH
 	NEXUS_WORK
 	NEXUS_HOME

 When running the Sonatype Nexus application, anything that is printed to the System.out is captured in the `$OPENSHIFT_DIY_LOG_DIR/out.log` file.